-Since we published this article a while back, much has changed.
+Since we published this article a while back, much has changed and we believe the pace of change is going to hasten due to its huge impact.
 Oncoming changes announced previously are now set in motion by Apple and Google in varying degrees, while governments are also making their stand to the Big Techs.
 It is timely for us to update this article to provide certain understanding into the issues and challenges while sharing with you the approaches that we at Knorex are taking.

 Targeted Digital Advertising through Third-Party Cookies, MAID, IDFA, GAID